This is a picture of some of the staff in the Cardiopulmonary Department

-The Cardiopulmonary Department performs all routine respiratory therapy duties including BiPAP therapy, pulmonary function testing, EKG's, holter monitoring, Vo2Max testing, as well as cardiac stress tests.
-These services are provided through the hospital including the Specialty Clinic.
+The Cardiopulmonary Department performs all routine respiratory therapy duties, including BiPAP therapy, pulmonary function testing, EKGs, Holter monitoring, and cardiac stress tests.
+These services are provided through the hospital, including the Specialty Clinic.

 Cardiopulmonary Services include:

 Most people take breathing for granted.
 It's an involuntary reflex.
 But for those who suffer from breathing problems, each breath is a significant accomplishment.
 These people may be suffering from a chronic lung disease or have acute problems, which can be reversed with respiratory treatments.